Mediterranean Chicken Stew

 - 1 cup whole-wheat couscous, cooked according to package instructions

 In a Dutch oven or a large, heavy pot (at least 5 quarts), heat oil over medium-high.
-Season chicken with salt and pepper and cook in two batches, tossing occasionally, until browned, about 5 minutes per batch; transfer to a plate.
+Season chicken with salt and pepper and cook in 2 batches, tossing occasionally, until browned, about 5 minutes per batch; transfer to a plate.

 Add garlic, onion, and oregano to pot; season with salt and pepper.
 Cook until onion begins to brown, 2 to 4 minutes (don't worry if pan darkens).
 Add tomatoes (crushing with back of a spoon as you add them) and cook until slightly thickened, 8 to 10 minutes.
 Add chicken with any accumulated juices and bring to a simmer; cover and cook until chicken is opaque throughout, 2 to 4 minutes.